hashgraph/hedera-mirror-node/docs/design/smart-contracts.md

 #### Contract Access List

-Create a new table to store the access list of contract execution
+Create a new table to store the access list of a contract execution

 ```sql
 create table if not exists contract_access_list